wurstscript/WurstScript/manual.md

 *NOTE*: typeIds are an experimental feature.
 Try to avoid using them.

 Sometimes it is necessary to check the exact type of an object.
-To do this you can write "a.typeId" if a is an object or "A.typeId" if a is a class.
+To do this you can write "a.typeId" if a is an object or "A.typeId" if A is a class.

 		// check if a is of class A
 		if a.typeId == A.typeId
 			print("It's an A")

 The typeId is an integer which is unique for each class inside a type partition.

+### type partitions

 The type partition of A is the smallest set containing A such that for all classes or interfaces T1 and T2 it holds that:
 If T1 is in the set and T1 is a subtype or supertype of T2, then T2 is also in the set.